Graduation Requirements

 Transfer to Manitoba

-Students may transfer to the Manitoba school system from another jurisdiction.
+Learners may transfer to the Manitoba school system from another jurisdiction.
 They can have their high school courses evaluated and accepted as Senior Years credits by local school principals.
 For more information see the document Evaluating Non-Manitoba Course Completions for Senior Years Credits.

 Return to top of page